uasoft-indonesia/badaso/README.md

-> Badaso v1.x will not update for new features, only update for bug fix, please use the newer version instead
+> Badaso v1.x will not update for new features, only update for bug fix, please use the newest version instead

 <p align="center">
   <a href="https://badaso-docs.uatech.co.id/">